 Virginia is among the 26 states that have an enterprise zone program through which the state and local governments partner to encourage economic development in distressed areas.
+The purpose of these programs is to reduce regional disparity throughout the state.
 (See Appendix G for information on enterprise zone programs in other states.)
-Enterprise zone programs are designed to reduce regional disparity throughout a state.
-Virginia's program is designed to attract business investment and employment opportunities to areas designated as enterprise zones, where businesses are eligible for incentives, including two state grants and a variety of local incentives.
+Virginia's program is designed to attract business investment and employment opportunities to distressed areas designated as enterprise zones, where businesses are eligible for incentives, including two state grants and a variety of local incentives.